tianjianl/JamSTGCN/README.md

 Right now I am still updating the experiments, adding new blocks, trying out new ideas.
 Here's a example of what a training epoch should look like right now, the numbers are the cross entropy loss of the model.
+The current model achieves an accuracy over 80% in prediction of traffic jams of the next 4 hours.

 <img width="526" alt="training" src="https://user-images.githubusercontent.com/20365304/148527350-afc54aa7-4ab0-4f6d-bd77-db69a3adbb64.png">